5 Tips for sustainable fashion consumption

 Read five tips that will help you consume fashion more sustainably – without compromising on style!

 IVALO.COM supports the sustainable development of fashion retail by offering a better alternative for single-use fast fashion and by encouraging to make more sustainable choices.
 Get familiar with our tips made with love!

 This is an important first step towards consuming fashion more sustainably.
 Prefer high-quality and multi-use items that fit your style and can be worn for a long time.
 Consider your purchases carefully and buy only the items you fall in love with.
 Thinking about the current minimalistic trend, this should be pretty easy!

-This Kimono is manufactured using zero-waste technique, in which the piece of clothing is designed and produced in a way that creates no waste on the floors of the cutting room.
-LAURIJARVINENSTUDIO is a minimalistic brand fighting against fast fashion by offering people locally produced, timeless and high-quality pieces.
+Some designers are using zero-waste technique in manufacturing, in which the piece of clothing is designed and produced in a way that creates no waste on the floors of the cutting room.
+LAURIJARVINEN STUDIO is a minimalistic brand fighting against fast fashion by offering people locally produced, timeless and high-quality pieces.
 If a garment from the previous collection has not been sold, it will be dismantled and the fabric will be reused for the new collection.

 In case you’re not able to find the background information you are looking for, approach the brand bravely and show that you care!

 Clothes are being manufactured from a number of natural and synthetic materials and ranking them in order by their environmental impact isn’t that simple.
 However, recycled materials, such as recycled polyester made of used PET-bottles, a regenerated cellulose fiber lyocell, better known as Tencel, and hemp that grows fast and requires only a little water to grow are known as more environmentally friendly material alternatives.
 Organic cotton is a better alternative to conventional cotton as no harmful chemicals are used in the production.
 New, innovative materials are also emerging on the market at a steady pace.